-Pour ranch dressing mix into bowl with mayo.
+Pour the ranch dressing mix into a bowl with mayo.

-You can skip this step if you just really like mayo, but if you’re like me and want a little something to help you take your mind off the fact that it’s mayonnaise – or if you just love the taste of ranch, do what I’m doing here.
+You can skip this step if you just really like mayo.
+But if you’re like me and want a little something else or if you just love the taste of ranch, do what I’m doing here.

 Then stir it up.

-Dice up your tomatoes, onions, bell pepper, and drain your can of corn.
+Dice up your tomato, onion, bell pepper, and drain your can of corn.

 Add in your crumbled bacon.

 Stir that up really good until well coated.
-Cover and refrigerate for several hours or until chilled well.
+Now, cornbread salad is even better when made ahead of time, so cover your dish and refrigerate for several hours or until chilled well.

 Garnish with beautiful sliced red tomatoes and serve cold.